Health

 The first step to removing a tick from your dog is to get it wet.
 Dampening the tick with water will cause it to release its grip on your dog’s fur.
 Showering your dog with warm water will also help to relax her.
 This will make it easier for you to find and remove the tick.

-See also How To Prevent Razor Bumps
+See also How To Kill Cockroaches Fast

 A common misconception is that you should apply soap to a dog’s skin when removing a tick.
 This isn’t necessary.